-At the time we were one of the few forward thinking net labels incorporating the emerging streaming platforms such as Bandcamp and self distributing music through torrents through legal torrent sites.
-Before these technologies and platforms, netlabels were reliant on less user friendly options like self hosting (which is expensive) and Internet Archive (which is a tad cumbersome for both listeners and netlabels).
+At the time we were one of the few forward thinking net labels incorporating the emerging streaming platforms such as Bandcamp and self distributing music through torrents via legal torrent sites.
+Before these technologies and platforms, netlabels were reliant on less user friendly options like self hosting (which is expensive) and Internet Archive (which is a great resource but is tad cumbersome for both listeners and netlabels).

 Since we began, things have changed drastically as streaming platforms have replaced us net labels.
 For a while it seemed we were no longer needed as a platform for artists to disseminate their music.

 The definition of net label has since changed from its origins as time goes on and is seemingly interchangeable with a traditional label except for it’s a primarily digital operation.
 This was a shocking discovery and there remains some confusion.

 Rather than close up shop and disappear into the ether like so many defunct netlabels, instead we now consider ourselves a record label.
 The distinction between net label and record label may have changed but we’re still the same old FRB.